Nocturnal visitor to the UV light - a sphinx moth!

 @rstu525 (instagram)

-Anna Billings | Graduate student
+Anna Goates | Graduate student

 Anna is interested in the interactions between herbivory and pollination and the impacts of global change.
 Her current research focuses on how pollinators are affected by herbivory across elevation.
 Anna loves to hike, ski, run, and make music at the piano.
 She is currently working on her MS and is co-advised by the Robinson and McCabe labs.